-Full cutoff LED post top retrofits can replace light fixtures that cause glare or those that disperse light upwards, causing sky glow.
-LED lights are omnidirectional and are therefore perfect for parking lots, streets, and pedestrian walkways.
-They send light where it is required the most, eliminating light pollution and light trespass.
+Full cutoff LED post top retrofits replace lights that cause glare or disperse light upwards causing sky glow.
+LED lights are omnidirectional.
+This makes them perfect for parking lots, streets, and pedestrian walkways.
+They send light where it needs it the most, eliminating light pollution and trespass.

-Parking lot lighting, according to IESNA, should be designed for the benefit of drivers and pedestrians.
-A pedestrian or driver at the parking lot's brightest spot should be able to see objects in the darker areas in their field of view.
+Parking lot lighting, according to IESNA, should benefit drivers and pedestrians.
+A pedestrian or driver at the parking lot's brightest spot should be able to see objects in darker areas.
 Unbalanced light levels will hamper this effect.

-By using white-light-producing fixtures like LEDs, drivers find it easier to identify the colors of their vehicles in the parking lot.
-Globe lights are sometimes used because of their aesthetic value, but they also direct light above the horizontal centerline, causing light pollution.
+By using white-light fixtures like LEDs, people find it easier to identify their vehicle in a parking lot.
+Globe lights are sometimes used because of their aesthetic value.
+But they also direct light above the horizontal centerline, causing light pollution.

-When pedestrians or drivers move from areas with intense lighting to regions with poor lighting and vice versa, it impedes visibility.
-To prevent the impediment of visual adaptation, light fixtures with an excellent color rendering index are recommended.
+When pedestrians or drivers go from intense lighting to poor and vice versa, it impedes visibility.
+To prevent poor visibility use light fixtures with an excellent color rendering index.

-Outdoor lighting fixtures require a photocell (photosensor), a light control device that turns lights on and off depending on the level of ambient light.
+Outdoor lighting fixtures need a photocell (photosensor).
+This is a light control device that turns lights on and off depending on the level of ambient light.
 Photocells turn LED post top lights on at dusk and off at dawn.
-An inbuilt delayed mechanism timer ensures that the lights do not get turned off accidentally at night because of lightning flashes.
+An inbuilt delayed timer ensures that the lights don't turned off at night because of lightning flashes.

 Photocells installed in light fixtures in the northern hemisphere should aim north to sense light reflected from the sky.
-Affordable cadmium sulfide photocells have been the most commonly used photocells, but they degrade faster from sun exposure, losing their sensitivity to light in a few years.
+Affordable cadmium sulfide photocells are commonly used.
+But they degrade faster from sun exposure, losing their sensitivity to light in a few years.

 When this happens, they keep lights on longer than necessary, reducing energy savings.
-Electronic photocells, on the contrary, utilize photodiodes which retain their sensitivity for years, paying for the lights’ initial costs with a reduction in labor and energy costs.
+Electronic photocells use photodiodes which keep their sensitivity for years.
+Paying for the lights’ initial costs with a reduction in labor and energy costs.

-LED luminaires with a cutoff design and white light can utilize light management features or time docks that limit their light output during certain hours of the night.
+LED luminaires with a cutoff design can use light management features or time docks.
+These limit the light output during certain hours of the night.
 They make an exterior safer and pleasant for the occupants, visitors, and passersby.